visualpharm/Lunacy/docs/index.md

  ### PAID option

 Paid option means you have to buy an access token, a short string code that you embed into your request to both searching and retrieval engines.
-You use exactly the same token for both engines.
+Exactly the same token is used to access both engines.

 The starter icons service integration plan is $100/month - it includes up to 100 000 requests to retrieval engine (actual, non cached icons downloads) per month.
 Every additional 100 000 requests add $100 more to the plan.
 You certainly may cache retrieval requests on your side and pay only for actual downloads/retrievals from our engine.
 Requests to search engine are unlimited within any servce integration plan - no matter how many retrieval requests you've purchased.
 Payments for the plans are accepted on this page: https://icons8.recurly.com/subscribe/api_access.
 After we receive a payment we issue an API key or i.e. token for accessing our searching and retieval engines.